List of winners of the National Jewish Book Award: Holocaust

+Holocaust Memoir Award

 Illustrated children's book

 The awards in the Illustrated Children's Book category, the Louis Posner Memorial Awards, are presented jointly to authors and illustrators of Jewish illustrated children's book.

 Israel

 Jewish education

 The awards in the Jewish Education category, the Leon Jolson Awards, are presented to authors of books on the subject.

 Jewish family literature

-The awards in the Jewish Family Literature category, In Memory of Dorothy Kripke, are presented to authors of books on the subject.
+The awards in the Jewish Family Literature category, in memory of Dorothy Kripke, are presented to authors of books on the subject.

 Jewish folklore and anthropology

 The awards in the Jewish folklore and anthropology category, the Raphael Patai Award, are presented to authors and editors of books on the subject.